polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 <a name="on-chip-memories"></a>

-### On chip memories
+### On-Chip Memories

-There are several on chip memories available that are susceptable to bit flips and are therefore protected by ECC:
+There are several on-chip memories available that are susceptable to bit flips and are therefore protected by ECC:

 - L1 cache (I-cache, D-cache, I-TIM, D-TIM)
 - L2 cache (LIM, Scratchpad, cache)